 Most travellers tend to pick up some souvenirs to bring home when they travel.
 Amsterdam has no shortage of souvenir shops and options from typical tourist t-shirts and keychains to tulip seeds, to more risqué novelty items.
 Amsterdam also has some yummy local snacks such as stroopwafels, and delicious cheeses that most travellers enjoy trying.
 However, nothing is too expensive so you will probably be safe budgeting an extra $100 for your week in Amsterdam.

 If you are a shopaholic, you will want to increase your budget.
 Amsterdam has some fabulous shopping areas including De Negen Straatjes (The Nine Little Streets), De Jordaan, and the Old South area.

 So how much does it cost to go to Amsterdam?
-My research estimates approximately $2360 per person for one week including flights, accommodation, food, transportation and attractions, and some extra spending money.
-Amsterdam is not known as a budget destination, but it can be affordable.
-Plus, if you use some of the tips and advice suggested in this article, you can further reduce your costs.
+My research estimates approximately $2,255 per person for one week including flights, accommodation, food, transportation and attractions, and some extra spending money.
+For more travel inspiration, check out my guides on London, Paris, Barcelona, Rome, Portugal, Ireland, Croatia, Malta and Greece.

 Amsterdam isn’t a cheap destination.
 That being said, it doesn’t have to be super expensive either.
 If you are worried about the cost of Amsterdam and looking for a more affordable way to explore this popular European city, then take a look at my Amsterdam on a budget guide for my tips and tricks on how to save money when in Amsterdam.